Redgate SQL Provision, SQL Clone, Data Masker Part1

 A lack of dedicated testers

 One counter to a lack of production data is dedicated testers.
 They are such a valuable resource!
 Testers can produce test plans and test data specifically to test your changes.
 There might have been a tester at one point but yeah we got rid of them / we didn’t replace them / they got reallocated and so developers end up taking on the role of testers too.
-This often results in this becoming another gap because if developers wanted to be testers, they’d be testers right?
+This often results in this becoming another gap because if developers wanted to be testers, they would be testers right?

 A lack of rich, production-like data for report developers